Arelle/EdgarRenderer/README.md

 Developer issue management is by the Jira Edgar Renderer project: https://arelle.atlassian.net/projects/ER

-This is the edgr1601 branch.
-It is being tested for EDGAR Release 16.0.1.
-It differs from the branch "edgr154" by inline XBRL features and itegration with Arelle user environments.
+This is the edgr162 branch.
+It is in production for EDGAR Release 16.2 as of Monday June 13, 2016.

+(Commits to this branch after Monday June 13 implement interfaces for the "local viewer" capability for inline XBRL documents, for the ixviewer javascript features, when using Arelle by its GUI.
+There have been no rendering behavior changes.)

 To debug under eclipse, check this project out under arelle's plugin directory or soft link from EdgarRenderer to the Arelle project src/arelle/plugin directory, e.g., under MacOS/Linux:
     ln -s {path to here}/EdgarRenderer {path to arelle project}/src/arelle/plugin